eumel8/lamp/README.md

 Testing
 -------

-Developed for Ubuntu, will be expand.
+Developed for Ubuntu, works partly for OpenSUSE 13.2 (beside apparmor, ntp, Apache on 32bit systems) Will be expand.
+Sometimes only small changes are necessary (e.g. service 'ntpd' instead 'ntp').

 Contributing